sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-docker-image.rst

     Docker Push command - docker push username/repo:tagname

 .. note:: Ensure that you replace **username/repo** and **tagname** with the actual names.
-Take note of the image name, which will be used in the next steps when creating a Jupyter connection in Fire Insights.
+Take note of the image name, which will be used in the next steps when creating a Jupyter connection in Sparkflows.

-How Fire Insights deploys the Docker Image in Kubernetes Cluster
+How Sparkflows deploys the Docker Image in Kubernetes Cluster
 ---------------------------------

-Fire Insights uses the below YAML files to deploy in kubernetes cluster:
+Sparkflows uses the below YAML files to deploy in kubernetes cluster:

 deployment.yaml
 +++++